Tucker-jpeg/rock_paper_scisors/README.md

 # Rock Paper Scissors

 100 Days of Python Day 4 - Rock, paper scissors game.
-This project is to showcase my basic understanding of python modules, lists, and if statements.
+This project is to showcase my basic understanding of python modules, lists, randomization and if statements.

 ## Assumptions